sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

 == Informal lectures ==

-These should be held on Monday
+Talks held on Monday

- * Using Cython (Robert Bradshaw)
+ * 11:30 am: Mercurial and Mercurial Queues (Mike Hansen)
- * The new coercion system - the final frontier (Robert Bradshaw or any other volunteer)
+ * 1:30 pm: Using Cython (Robert Bradshaw)
- * Mercurial and Mercurial Queues (Mike Hansen)
+ * 2:15 pm: new coercion system - the final frontier (Robert Bradshaw)

 A schedule for the talks should be announced during the organizational meeting on Monday.